AVAnnotate/documentation/pages/FAQ.md

 # AVAnnotate Frequently Asked Questions

 ## What do I need to use AVAnnotate?
-To use AVAnnotate, you will need: a GitHub account; a direct link to the .mp3 or .mp4 file of your audio or video or a IIIF manifest for the recording; and spreadsheets containing information about the project’s Events, Tags, and Annotations.
+To use AVAnnotate, you will need: a [GitHub account](https://github.com/){:target="_blank" rel="noopener"}, a direct link to the .mp3 or .mp4 file of your audio or video, or a IIIF manifest for the recording, and spreadsheets containing information about the project’s [Events](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?gid=1808582907#gid=1808582907){:target="_blank" rel="noopener"}, [Tags](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?gid=1566438220#gid=1566438220){:target="_blank" rel="noopener"}, and [Annotations](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?gid=92796109#gid=92796109){:target="_blank" rel="noopener"}.

 ## Where can I find audio or video files that provide direct links or IIIF manifests?
-Many libraries, archives, and museums provide IIIF manifests for digitized audio and video recordings.
-The Internet Archive is another great resource for finding direct links to audio and video recordings.
+Many libraries, archives, and museums offer IIIF manifests for digitized audio and video recordings.
+The Internet Archive is another great resource for finding direct links to audio and video files.

 ## How do I get started creating annotations?
-The spreadsheet templates are designed to help you get started.
-Make a copy of each spreadsheet template (one for Events, Tags, and Annotations, respectively) and get ready to start annotating and inputting time stamps.
-Time stamps may be “point annotations” (the same in and out time), or intervals of time.
+The [spreadsheet templates](https://avannotate.github.io/documentation/pages/templates/) are designed to help you get started.
+Make a copy of each spreadsheet template (one for Events, Tags, and Annotations, respectively) and get ready to start annotating and entering timestamps.
+Time stamps may be “point annotations” (the same in and out time) or time intervals.

-## Does each cell on my Annotations, Events, and Tags spreadsheet have to be filled out?
+## Does each cell on my Annotations, Events, and Tags spreadsheet have to be filled in?
 On annotation spreadsheets, start time, end time, and annotation are all required.
-If you’re using column headers, these also need to be filled in, so you can’t leave one header blank and fill in the rest.
+If you’re using column headers, these also need to be filled in, so you cannot leave one header blank and fill in the rest.
 Other cells are not required.

-## I’ve successfully added my Tags and Events, but can’t “save” my project after uploading my Annotations spreadsheet.
+## I have successfully added my Tags and Events, but cannot “save” my project after uploading my Annotations spreadsheet.
 What should I do?
-This likely means there’s an issue with your Annotations spreadsheet (e.g., an empty cell, or a missing start/end time on a given timestamp).
-Double check that you’ve correctly filled out every cell corresponding to your annotations, and try importing the spreadsheet again.
+This likely means there is an issue with your Annotations spreadsheet (e.g., an empty cell, or a missing start/end time on a given timestamp).
+Double-check that you have correctly filled out every cell corresponding to your annotations, and try importing the spreadsheet again.

 ## How do I format multiple tags on a single annotation?
-In the AVAnnotate editing interface, after adding tags and tag categories, multiple tags can be added to a single annotation by selecting from the list of available tags from the list provided.
+In the AVAnnotate editing interface, after adding tags and tag categories, multiple tags can be added to a single annotation by selecting them from the available tag list.
 For bulk uploading, adding multiple tags is a little different.
-In the "tags" column, tags and their corresponding categories need to be separated with a vertical bar, like this: Tag | Tag 2, and so on.
+In the "tags" column, tags and their corresponding categories should be separated by a vertical bar, like this: Tag | Tag 2, and so on.
 For example, in "[Spaces and Dreams in Muriel Rukeyser's The Speed of Darkness](https://avannotate.github.io/voices/events/spaces-and-dreams-in-muriel-rukeysers-the-s/){:target="_blank" rel="noopener"}", the first annotation includes two tags: "Speaking" and "Transcription," which would show up in the template's "Tag" column as Speaking | Transcription.

-## What does "Oauth" mean and what am I giving GitHub permission to access?
+## What does "OAuth" mean, and what am I giving GitHub permission to access?
-Oauth enables applications to interact with a user's GitHub account, such as accessing repositories or user data, after the user grants permission.
-To create and edit an AVAnnotate project, the application must have permission to access the GitHub account in which a repository will be developed.
+OAuth enables applications to interact with a user's GitHub account, such as accessing repositories or user data, after the user grants permission.
+To create and edit an AVAnnotate project, the application must have permission to access the GitHub account where the repository will be created.

 ## I received an email from GitHub that says “Run failed: Deploy main branch to GitHub Pages.”
 What should I do?
 Nothing.
-This email is automatically generated by GitHub when an event is interrupted, but many activities are interrupted in the process of generating an AVAnnotate project.
-If your project still works, please ignore these emails!
+This email is automatically generated by GitHub when an event is interrupted, but many activities are interrupted during the generation of an AVAnnotate project.
+If your project still works, please ignore these emails.